Bry-Esc/schedule-generator/readme.md

 10. Access the application URL in your web browser.
 If prompted for a password, use the default password: `admin`.

-11. Before generating timetables, configure the Queue driver in the `.env` file.
-Refer to the Laravel documentation on queues for more information: https://laravel.com/docs/10.x/queues#database.
-Using the `sync` driver will not work due to the time-consuming nature of the Genetic Algorithm.

-12. Start the queue to enable timetable generation:
+11. Start the queue to enable timetable generation:

     ```
     php artisan queue:listen --timeout=0